Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

 For $\cs^2 = \third$, the relativistic energy and momentum equations are

 where the momentum equation is conformally flat for any choice of $\beta$, while the Hubble term in the energy equation vanishes when $\beta = 4$.
-These conservation laws reduce to those in \Eqs{continuity_new}{momentum_new} in the subrelativistic limit.
+These conservation laws reduce to those in \Eqq{eqs_new} in the subrelativistic limit.
 In the ultrarelativistic limit $u^2 \to 1$, the equations become

-\subsection{Equations for matter-dominated fluids}
+\subsubsection{3.6.2 \ Equations for matter-dominated fluids}